ivan-hc/Thunderbird-appimage/README.md

 # Thunderbird-appimage
-Unofficial AppImages built on top f the official portable builds (Stable, Beta, Nightly)
+Unofficial AppImages built on top of the official portable builds (Stable, Beta, Nightly)